-Student Reports of Crimes Due to Protected Status
+C. Reports of Crimes Due to Protected Status

-If a Student believes that he or she has been a Victim of a crime, including larceny-theft, simple assault, intimidation, and destruction, damage, or vandalism of property, and/or any other crime involving bodily injury to any person, in which the Victim believes he or she was selected because of his or her actual or perceived gender, sexual orientation, gender identity or gender expression, he or she should, if desired, report the incident to the School security authorities or local police agencies.
+If anyone believes that they have been a victim of a crime, including larceny-theft, simple assault, intimidation, and destruction, damage, or vandalism of property, and/or any other crime involving bodily injury to any person, in which the Complainant believes they were selected because of their actual or perceived sex, gender, sexual orientation, gender identity, or gender expression, they should, if desired, report the incident to the Campus Authorities or local law enforcement.

-Prohibition Against False Reports
+D. Prohibition Against False Reports

-The willful filing of a false report is a violation of this policy.
+The willful filing of a false report is a violation of this Policy.

-Statement on Confidentiality
+E. Statement on Confidentiality